How to File Taxes as an Affiliate Marketer

 Regularly monitor your affiliate earnings to ensure accuracy and identify any discrepancies.
 Keep a record of each payment received, including the date, amount, and source.
 This will help you reconcile your income statements and bank deposits.

-Related Article: How to Use Affiliate Marketing for Your Business
+Related Article: How to Build an Affiliate Marketing Website

 16. Deduct Business Travel Expenses